 The presented algorithms have been implemented in C++ in OpenGL environment.
-The running times have been measured on a PC with 400 MHz Pentium II processor.
+The running times have been measured on a PC with 300 MHz Pentium II processor without any graphics accelerators.
+The image and the hemicube resolutions were 800×800 .

 The scene of figure 7 contains a 3D Sierpiensky set and has 22768 patches.
-The diffuse albedo of the patches in this set is (0.18, 0.06, 0.12) on the wavelengths 400 nm, 552 nm and on 700 nm, respectively.
+The diffuse albedo of the patches in this set is (0.18,0.06,0.12) on the wavelengths 400 nm, 552 nm and on 700 nm, respectively.
 The specular albedo is wavelength independent and is between 0.8 and 0.4 depending on the viewing angle.
-The non-diffuse reflection was modelled by the physically plausible stretched Phong model [6].
+The non-diffuse reflection was modeled by the physically plausible stretched Phong model [14].
 The "shine" parameter is 3.

 Figure 6 compares the speed of the convergence of stochastic iteration with and without the proposed incoming first-shot step.
 In figure 7 the timing and the image quality of the two methods can also be compared.
 For the first-shot, the area lightsource has been subdivided into a mesh of 8 triangles and 9 vertices.
-The incoming first-shot phase took 55 seconds, which were needed by the 9×5 z-buffer/constant-shading rendering steps.
+The incoming first-shot phase took 55 seconds, which were needed by the 9×5 z-buffer/constant-shading rendering steps and the reading and processing of the generated images.
 A single radiance transfer by a ray-bundle took 1.5 seconds without the first-shot results and 2 seconds when the incoming first-shot was also used.
 The 0.5 second overhead is due to the reflection of the result stored by the incoming first-shot both towards the eye and towards to next global direction.

 However, we can conclude that incoming first-shot is worth for this small extra time, since the resulting algorithm converges very quickly, and the image is almost fully converged after 2.5 minutes.
-Comparing the error curves, we can see that the stochastic iteration is about 10 - 20times faster with the incoming first-shot than without it.
+Comparing the error curves, we can see that the stochastic iteration is about 10-20 times faster with the incoming first-shot than without it.